 Where do I park?

-Where do I put on my reservation the time of my return shuttle?
+On my reservation, where do I put the time of my return shuttle?

 You do not select a time for a return shuttle.
-You just need to be at the end destination by the posted shuttle times.
+You just need to be at the end destination by the posted shuttle pickup times.
 The buses will leave the landing at the posted times.
-Click here for the shuttle times.
-Back To Top

-To camp on the river what do I need to do?
+Camping on the river?
+What do I need to do?

 A camping permit is required to camp along this section of the river.

-The camping permit is available free of charge at the St. Croix River Visitor Center.
+The camping permit is available free of charge at the Minnesota Interstate State Park or St. Croix River Visitor Center.
 The visitor center is located at 401 North Hamilton Street in St. Croix Falls, Wisconsin, and can be reached at (715) 483-2274.
-It is currently open from 9:00 a.m. to 4:00 p.m. daily.
 The visitor center will be open 9:00 a.m. to 5:00 p.m. daily Mid April through Mid October.

 The application for a permit is also available online at www.nps.gov/sacn for people to print, read, sign, and mail to the visitor center.
-Or you can download the Application HERE Camping Permit Application 2013 After reviewing the application, NPS staff will mail the permit.
+Or you can download the application here Camping Permit Application After reviewing the application, NPS staff will mail the permit.